 Pennsylvania dementia financial planning, the 2026 numbers and the playbook

-Most Pennsylvania dementia families face a financial reality that no family is fully prepared for: the lifetime cost of dementia care in Pennsylvania consistently lands in the $300,000 to $400,000 range per family, depending on home-care duration, assisted-living memory care, nursing facility months, and what insurance and Medicaid cover.
+Most Pennsylvania dementia families face a financial reality that no family is fully prepared for: over the full course of the illness, dementia care can run into the hundreds of thousands of dollars, depending on home-care duration, assisted-living memory care, nursing-facility months, and what insurance and Medicaid cover.
 There is no escaping the math; there is, however, a playbook.

 The 2026 Pennsylvania Medicaid LTC numbers